estroz/operator-sdk/website/content/en/docs/contribution-guidelines/developer-guide.md

 to demonstrate that the merge build will complete as expected.

 - Enable Travis in your fork repository.
 See [this guide][travis-setup] for more information.
-- Create public image repos for each image built by `make image-build`; make sure the registry used supports multi-arch images, like quay.io.
+- Create public image repos for each image in the `images/` directory; make sure the registry used supports multi-arch images, like quay.io.
   - For each image type, you need one repo for the manifest list and one for each architecture being tested.
 - Set each image variable (that ends in `_IMAGE`, not `_BASE_IMAGE`) found in the Makefile